What is Stem Cell Therapy for Chronic Obstructive Pulmonary Disease?

 4. Eat Greens

 Greens contain chlorophyll, which carry and bring in oxygen to your cells.
 This is why juicing greens and drinking them are so beneficial.
-Note: It is important to avoid juicing fruit, which contains too much sugar.

 5. Use a Pulse Oximeter